by-zr/project-edumeadow/README.md

 ## 🎓 Learning Project

-This EduMeadow platform is developed as a **learning project** for educational purposes, specifically as part of the University of London AWD (Advanced Web Development) coursework.
+This EduMeadow platform is developed as a **learning project** for educational purposes.
 The project serves as a comprehensive demonstration of modern web development practices and technologies.

 ### Learning Objectives Achieved
 - **Django Framework**: Full-stack web application development